 This upcoming 2017-18 season, Mr. Ahfat will appear throughout North America and abroad as soloist and chamber musician, most notably at Weill Recital Hall at Carnegie Hall, at the Dame Myra Hess Recital Series in Chicago, and throughout the United States under the auspices of the National Federation of Music Clubs for which he received a Young Artist Award for the 2017-2019 seasons.
-This winter, he is thrilled to give the North American Premiere of Camille Saint-Saëns’ Third Cello Sonata (1919, unfinished), recently published by Bärenreiter-Verlag, with his longtime artistic collaborator, cellist Juliette Herlin.
+This winter, he is thrilled to give the North American Premiere of Camille Saint-Saëns’ Third Cello Sonata (1919), recently published by Bärenreiter-Verlag, with a longtime artistic collaborator, cellist Juliette Herlin.

-Highlights of the previous season include a return to the Seattle Symphony at Benaroya Hall for its first-ever Shostakovich Concerto Festival, a two-evening celebration of all six of Dmitri Shostakovich’s piano, violin, and cello concertos with violinist Aleksey Semenenko and cellist Edgar Moreau.
+Highlights of recent seasons include a return to the Seattle Symphony at Benaroya Hall for its first-ever Shostakovich Concerto Festival, a two-evening celebration of all six of Dmitri Shostakovich’s piano, violin, and cello concertos with violinist Aleksey Semenenko and cellist Edgar Moreau.
 Other highlights include a partnership with Richard Alston & Juilliard Dance in their recreation of Alston’s Sheer Bravado (2006), set to Shostakovich’s First Piano Concerto with the Juilliard Orchestra, as well as giving the inaugural masterclass & recital for the Las Vegas Masterclass Series at the University of Nevada, Las Vegas.

 Mr. Ahfat recently worked with Juilliard Global Ventures as part of the Juilliard Open Classroom team where he helped to develop new digital learning environments to reach musicians across the globe.
 In this capacity, he offered his skills as a teacher, curriculum writer, and course builder to a number of online courses, including Juilliard Open Classroom’s first release: Sharpen Your Piano Artistry.
-He was a curriculum writer for Piano Preludes: Bach, Chopin, and Debussy which continues to be offered through the online educational platform edX.
+He was a curriculum writer for Piano Preludes: Bach, Chopin, and Debussy, which continues to be offered through the online education platform edX.